In such a crowded and competitive job market, finding and engaging top talent can be a never-ending quest.

 The best way to go about this would be to set up automated email sequences or a text message system that updates candidates on the latest developments regarding their job applications.

-An interview process lets you know your candidates better and understand whether they’re a good fit for the job role.
-Setting up a structured interview process is really essential in this case.
+Interviewing lets you know your candidates better and understand whether they’re a good fit for the job role.
+This is why setting up a structured interview process is really essential.

-Talk to your hiring manager and set up a smooth interviewing process.
+Talk to your hiring manager and set up a smooth video interviewing process.
 Avoid repetitive interviews with different sets of people.
-It doesn’t matter whether it’s an online video interview or an in-person one, make sure you’re respecting the candidate’s time and informing them about what to expect.
+Make sure you’re respecting the candidate’s time and informing them what to expect.

-Candidates really don’t like useless buzzwords like a ninja or a rockstar in a job description.
+Candidates really don’t like useless buzzwords like ninja or rockstar in a JD.
 If you’re wondering where all those great ninjas are, they’re probably skipping your job description!

-Candidates prefer to be approached via email because it can be checked at their leisure.
+Candidates mostly prefer to be approached via email because they can check it at their leisure.
 We’ve created several recruiting email templates that you can use to approach potential candidates and clients.

 Did a candidate apply for a job with your agency?
 Awesome!
 Now, you have a responsibility to—